kajbr88/Flutter-Nodejs-Express-MongoDB-Build-Multi-Store-App/README.md

 ## Notes
 * The Course is in progress and I will continue updating it.
-* The Author may include Chat or other features in the future if not I am going to include chat feature between customer, vendor and Web/Super Admin.
+* The Author may include other features in the future if not then I am going to include chat feature between customer, vendor and web/super admin.